116392582/mecached/Overview.md

 No "pauses" waiting for a garbage collector ensures low latency, and free space is lazily reclaimed.

+See [LRU documentation](https://github.com/memcached/memcached/blob/master/doc/new_lru.txt) for more details on the latest algorithm.

 ### Cache Invalidation

 Rather than broadcasting changes to all available hosts, clients directly address the server holding the data to be invalidated.